 Colonoscopies are one of the most effective of all cancer prevention methods.
 During the 20-minute procedure, during which you are most often under general anesthesia or deep sedation, doctors can visually study the entire colon and rectum.
 They can remove any areas of concern during the exam before they become cancerous.

-“After a colonoscopy, my patients frequently tell me that they were more concerned about having the procedure than they should have been,” explains Dr. Carl Calandra of Digestive Disease Associates of Hinsdale.
-“And, many patients that had a precancerous lesions or early stage cancer discovered during a colonoscopy, they become evangelists for regular colonoscopies to their friends and family,” Calandra says.
+“After a colonoscopy, my patients frequently tell me that they were more concerned about having the procedure than they should have been,” explains Dr. Suman Kaur of Digestive Disease Associates of Hinsdale.
+“And, many patients that had a precancerous lesions or early stage cancer discovered during a colonoscopy, they become evangelists for regular colonoscopies to their friends and family,” Kaur says.

 If your exam is normal, you’ll only need a colonoscopy every 10 years up to the age of 75.
 If the procedure detects precancerous polyps or any other concerns, your physician will recommend that the screening be repeated more frequently.